-When it comes to report writing, you need to make sure that your concepts are clear.
+When it comes to “report writing”, your concepts should be clear.

-In this article, you will go through the O Level report writing sample.
+In this article, you will go through an O Level report writing sample.
 After that, we will discuss some strengths and weaknesses of the response.

 O Level Report Writing Question: